0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-02-01-cloudgoat-lambda-walkthrough.md

 ~~In an ideal world, there would be a programmatic way to craft an IAM policy for this Terraform role, but I haven't discovered one that is officially supported and simple to use (e.g., anything that's not running `terraform apply` and playing whack-a-mole with AWS API error messages).~~

 [Ian McKay](https://twitter.com/iann0036) to the rescue!
-We can utilize [iamlive](https://github.com/iann0036/iamlive) to dynamically build an IAM policy for the Terraform AWS role that strictly abides by the principle of least privilege.
+We can utilize [iamlive](https://github.com/iann0036/iamlive) to dynamically build an IAM policy for the Terraform role that strictly abides by the principle of least privilege.
 [This blog post](https://meirg.co.il/2021/04/23/determining-aws-iam-policies-according-to-terraform-and-aws-cli/) covers the process of setting up `iamlive` as a Docker container, configuring the appropriate environment variables to pass HTTP/HTTPS traffic to its proxy, and collect the